"GUN VIOLENCE YOU SAY?"

 of criminals, children, and those who have a mental imbalance.

-Licensing and registration will not effect criminals or children who
+Licensing and registration will not effect criminals

 buy guns on the black market or steal licensed and registered guns